 We are undertaking an internal review of the existing environmental data available and carrying out relevant surveys.
-Monthly offshore surveys of birds and marine mammals are continuing and further remote sensing surveys of the seabed (geophysical) will take place over the Summer of 2017 to inform archaeology and ecological assessments.
-Onshore environmental surveys will also commence in the Autumn of 2017 following selection of a preferred cable route.
+Monthly offshore surveys of birds and marine mammals are continuing and further remote sensing surveys of the seabed (geophysical)took place over the Summer 2017 and will continue in Spring 2018 to inform archaeology and ecological assessments.
+Onshore environmental surveys will also commence in Spring 2018 following selection of a preferred cable route.

 We have selected a team of dedicated and highly experienced individuals, to plan and execute the strategy for development consent of the project.
 As part of our ongoing work we will engage with local communities, stakeholders and regulatory bodies, following the time scale below.